1Solon/obsidian/College/Systems Architectures/Blockchain.md

 ## Peer-to-Peer (P2P) Network
 ---
-- In a [[P2P]] network, each peer in the network has equal power and can perform the same tasks.
+- In a [[Peer to Peer Model]] network, each peer in the network has equal power and can perform the same tasks.
 - It is used for sharing resources like files or providing direct services between systems in a blockchain network.
-- This decentralized nature of [[P2P]] networks increases security, as there is no single point of failure.
+- This decentralized nature of [[Peer to Peer Model]] networks increases security, as there is no single point of failure.
-- [[P2P]] is integral to blockchain as it ensures the distribution of data across a network of computers without requiring a central management system.
+- [[Peer to Peer Model]] is integral to blockchain as it ensures the distribution of data across a network of computers without requiring a central management system.

 ## Genesis Block
 ---